 Numbeo.com also provides an excellent cost of living calculator.
 You can even run comparisons between your destination and your home town.

 You probably have dollars.
-However, you can’t pay directly for most things with dollars abroad.
-Your money will need to be converted to the local currency to do this.
-Whether you exchange dollars at a bank, use your credit card to make local purchases, or withdraw local cash from an ATM, someone or some organization is exchanging your money for you and they will expect to be paid for that service.
-Banks, cards, and exchanges all have different ways of turning a profit – but usually try not to tell you how they do it.
+However, dollars can’t be used to pay for most things abroad.
+Your money has to be converted to the local currency to do this.
+Whether you exchange dollars at a bank, use your credit card to make local purchases, or withdraw local cash from an ATM, someone or some organization is exchanging your dollars for you and they expect to be paid for that service.
+Banks, cards, and exchanges all have different ways of turning a profit.
 A single transaction might incur one or more fees from one or more organizations.
 You should understand the process so as to receive the best deal.

-For those who like to have dessert first, here’s the conclusion: the best account for international travel is the Schwab Bank High Yield Investor Checking account.
-This account charges no fees, applies no “exchange rate adjustments,” gives a (low) interest payment to you for money held on account, and even refunds most fees charged by other banks worldwide.
+For those who like to have dessert first, here’s the conclusion: the best account for international travel is from Schwab Bank.
+This card charges no fees, applies no “exchange rate adjustments,” gives a (low) interest payment to you for money held on account, and even refunds most fees charged by other banks worldwide.
 When you open an account, you also open a Schwab investment account (but need not invest anything).
 Schwab makes its profit by assuming that international travelers will eventually become investors.
 This isn’t a paid advertisement – just the most unique card we’ve found for folks operating internationally.

 For those who want to understand the financial process in more detail, the first step is to know that…

 The Central Bank of each country controls currency issuance and declares official exchange rates.
 To make a profit, banks, card operators, and exchanges will usually give you a slightly worse rate than they get from the Central Bank or add fees.
-Official exchange rates are listed (and updated weekdays) on central bank sites for Russia, Ukraine, Kyrgyzstan, Georgia, and Poland.
+Official exchange rates are listed (and updated weekdays) on central bank sites for Kyrgyzstan, Georgia, and Poland.